TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 **Steps:**

 1. Use get_user to retrieve the requester’s record.
-Then use get_permissions to verify the requester has an edit permission on the space.
+Then use get_permissions to verify the requester has an admin or edit permission on the space.
 2. Call manage_pages to create the primary page record.
 3. Then call manage_page_versions to save the initial content version (Version 1).
 4. Create an audit entry with record_audit_log.